LBMC/midr/README.md

      -o results
 ```

-where `replicate1_.NarrowPeaks` is the output of the peak caller on the
+Where `replicate1_.NarrowPeaks` is the output of the peak caller on the
 alignment file corresponding to the first replicate and
 `merged_peak_calling.NarrowPeaks` is the output of the peak caller on the merge
 of the replicates alignment files.
-`results` is the directory where we want to output our results.
+`Results` are the directory where we want to output our results.

 Displaying help: